-“It was a really neat way to learn about Duluth,” she remembers.
+“It was a really neat way to learn about Duluth,” she remembered.
 “To go from, ‘gosh, are they gonna let me play’ one year to ‘oh, you want me to help?
 Yeah, sure!’
 That was good.
 It was a real turning point for me in Duluth.
-I really was struggling with what all to do with my day.
 It was just a great introduction to some just fantastic people and of course some phenomenal music and a cool scene that is just so unique and special and perfect and wonderful and does not exist anywhere else I’ve ever been in my life.
 It knocks my socks off.”

 “There isn’t one fucking person who would deny that we fucking rocked that town over the years,” Cory Ahlm wrote on Perfect Duluth Day after the show.
 “In the end, I like to think we left a nice big skid mark on certain parts of that music scene that can’t be wiped off.”